openedx/credentials/docs/sharing/verifiable_credentials/configuration.rst

 KEY
 ~~~

-A private secret key (JWK) which is used for verifiable credentials issuance (proof/digital signature generation).
-It can be generated with the help of the `didkit`_ Python (Rust) library.
+A private secret key (JWK) used for verifiable credential issuance (proof/digital
+signature generation).
+It can be generated using the `didkit`_ Python (Rust)
+library.

 ID
 ~~